kantu-lang/kantu/README.md

 ## Guides

 - [Language Overview](./docs/getting_started/overview.md)
-- [Syntax Explainer](about:TODOCOMPLETE) - See a syntax feature you don't understand?
+- [Syntax Explainer TODO](about:TODOCOMPLETE) - See a syntax feature you don't understand?
 Paste in some code, and the syntax explainer will describe each syntactic feature.